How to Apply | Multiple Subject Credential Program and MA

 - Option 2: Teacher Preparation Form | Complete an SJSU Teacher Ed approved Subject Matter Preparation Program form verifying you have completed all requirements for an Elementary Subject Matter [ESM] waiver.
 This form is provided and completed by one of the undergraduate subject matter academic advisors listed below.
 It must then be counter signed by an SJSU Lurie College of Education Credential Services analyst, then emailed to the SJSU Teacher Education Department at firstname.lastname@example.org.

 - Two Letters of Recommendation

-Tips: Use an early deadline for the letters of recommendation to be submitted.
+Tips: Use an early deadline for your letters of recommendation to be submitted.
 The earlier the deadline you use, the better.
-In your message to your recommenders, include the name of the name of the program you are applying for at San Jose State University - Multiple Subject Teaching Program - as well as the name of the Multiple Subject Credential Program Coordinator - Linda Sizelove.
+In your message to your recommenders, include the name of the name of the program you are applying for at San Jose State University - Multiple Subject Teaching Program - as well as the name of the Multiple Subject Credential Program Coordinator - Marianne Mehuys.

 - This step is located in the “Recommendations” tab of the “Program Materials” section of your online application.

 - Two (2) letters of recommendation are needed for the department application.
-These letters must be from people who have known you in an educational or professional relationship.
-Letters must speak to your ability to work with people, your work ethic, your intellectual capabilities, or other characteristics pertinent to teaching.
+These letters must be from people in a supervisory role who have known you in a professional or educational setting.
+Letters must speak to your ability to work with people (particularly children), your work ethic, your intellectual capabilities, or other characteristics pertinent to teaching.